 OSHA Reinforces COVID Guidelines for the Workplace

 On January 29, 2021, the Occupational Safety and Health Administration (OSHA) updated its existing guidelines concerning coronavirus protection measures for the workplace.
-Focusing on the implementation of workplace protection programs, OSHA’s updated advisory guidance seeks to reinforce the benefits of implementing workplace policies along with the critical role employees have in combatting workplace spread.
+Focusing on the implementation of workplace protection programs, OSHA’s updated advisory guidance seeks to reinforce the benefits of implementing workplace policies along with the critical role employees have in combating workplace spread.
 These guidelines are “intended to inform employers and workers in most workplace settings outside of healthcare to help them identify risks of being exposed to and/or contracting COVID-19 at work and to help them determine appropriate control measures to implement.”

 OSHA maintains that the implementation of a strong coronavirus protection program is the most effective way to combat virus spread in the workplace.
 OSHA has identified 16 categories or elements that an effective coronavirus protection program should address, which include appointing a workplace coordinator and conducting a workplace specific hazard assessment.
 This assessment should begin by identifying risks in the workplace and developing control measures to mitigate them.
 The guidance stresses that workers are often the most valuable source of information relating to conditions that contribute to the risk of spread.